tinylibs/tinypool/README.md

 - ✅ Physical cores instead of Logical cores with [physical-cpu-count](https://www.npmjs.com/package/physical-cpu-count)
 - ✅ Supports `worker_threads` and `child_process`
 - ❌ No utilization
-- ❌ OS-specific thread priority setting
+- ❌ No OS-specific thread priority setting

 - Written in TypeScript, and ESM support only.
 For Node.js 18.x and higher.